I interviewed Dr Owen Bowden-Jones about ketamine bladder, "cartoon vision" and the new trend for getting high off metal cleaner.

 Is it common to get so serious?

-Well, we’ve got one person in the clinic who’s had their bladder replaced with an artificial bladder because they’d damaged their bladder so, so badly.
+Well, we’ve got one person in the clinic who’s had their bladder replaced and had an artificial bladder put in because they’d damaged their bladder so, so badly.
 And, for some people, when they stop it seems to get completely better.